PurpleCircuits/FTC_22_23/readme.md

 CHANGE the divisor on pivotCorrection to like 100 or someting, its not creating a substantial number yet, MAYBE say if its over 1 set it to 1 as to not go over

+CHECK COUNTS PER INCH IN ALL OF THE AUTO CODE *IT MIGHT BE DIFFERENT WITH NEW MOTORS AND GEARING*